Longer Form Biography

 I believe truth and boundaries are important for healing.
 I believe accountability is necessary for growth.
 I worry about the internal pain I believe would come from remaining in the stage of grief called denial for a prolonged period.
 I dream of a world where “prisons” are mental health hospitals, and the patients are treated with the care they need and did not receive as children.
 I dream of a world where Dialectical Behavioral Therapy is taught in high schools.

-I was the author and artistic designer for Eliza Dee’s Universes in 2022.
+I was the author and artistic designer for Eliza Dee’s Universes, creating it between February 1, 2022 (first draft) and July 25, 2022 (final art and text submission to Hypatia Press).
 I hired illustrator Victoria Mikki, because I believed her art style could align with the pictures that were in my head of a child who experiences autistic hyperphantasia.
 She’s a brilliant artist and I’m forever grateful to her for bringing my vision to life.
 I created the supplemental material for this book on February 29, 2024.
-On July 12, 2024, I put out the science education promo for the book, “Where science ends, imagination begins.“
+On July 12, 2024, I put out the science education promo for the book, “Where science ends, imagination begins.

 My autistic special interests are psychology, health, law, and parenting, and previously weather, math, film, religion, and disasterology.
 Due to my experience of autistic hyperphantasia, I have access to significant amounts of memory.